Broken Link Building Service

 Gaining a link from a website that is outside the scope of your target language is going to bring the wrong audience to your pages.

-For example, a Thaispeaking audience won’t be genuinely interested in an article written in English.
-Your page won’t benefit from this audience and Google Knows that.
+For example, a Thai-speaking audience won’t be genuinely interested in an article written in English.
+Your page won’t benefit from this audience, and Google knows that.

 • Region